Your Healthcare Team: Doctors Who Diagnose and Treat Alzheimer's Disease

 A psychiatrist, especially one who specializes in geriatrics, may be a helpful specialist to see to rule out any other cause of memory loss or mental health issues, as well as address any behavioral issues that may be associated with a diagnosis of Alzheimer's.

 Psychiatrists concentrate on diagnosing and treating mental, emotional, and behavioral disorders.
-Training to become a psychiatrist involves graduating from medical school and completion of a four-year psychiatry residency.4 If they want to specialize in an area like geriatric or forensic psychiatry, additional training is often done.
+Training to become a psychiatrist involves graduating from medical school and completing a four-year psychiatry residency.4 If they want to specialize in an area like geriatric or forensic psychiatry, additional training is often done.

 Graduate school coursework involves classes on cognitive aspects of behavior, ethics, statistics, biological and social aspects of behavior, psychological assessment, and therapy, along with things like family dynamics, child psychology, and more.